hunterhax1710/anime-sharing-web-scrapper/README.md

 # Anime-Sharing Web Scraper

-Are you too lazy to always search if there is a new post for John-Doe-Movie?
+Are you too lazy to always search if there is a new post for John-Doe-Movie?<br>
-Too lazy to always check if someone finally uploaded the actual John-Doe-Movie on Anime-sharing Website?
+Too lazy to always check if someone finally uploaded the actual John-Doe-Movie on Anime-sharing Website?<br> Or even better, you want to search for not ONLY John-Doe-Movie, but PeterPan-Sword-Movie and Lazy-Adam-Movie but you are too lazy to search one-by-one.<br>
-Or even better, you want to search for not ONLY John-Doe-Movie, but PeterPan-Sword-Movie and Lazy-Adam-Movie but you are too lazy to search one-by-one.
-Yea me too.
+Yea me too.<br>

 This is a simple desktop application for scraping search results from Anime-Sharing.
 The application lets you manage multiple search URLs, organize them into groups, and view newly scraped posts in a single interface.
 (Made for Lazy people)